Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Epson EF-100 is rated as 2,000 lumens, but it’s complicated by the fact that this rating is for the WXGA 16:10 aspect ratio, and most content uses a 16:9 aspect ratio.
 So, in the end, the EF-100 is only outputting 1800 lumens, which is still high white and overall color brightness.
 Enough to project 190” diagonal in a darkened room, and an 80 to 90-inch screen size in rooms with ambient light.
-Although, if your lamp doesn’t seem to be bright enough, you’ll want to learn how to test a projector lamp to ensure it’s still working properly.
+Although, if your lamp doesn’t seem to be bright enough, you’ll want to learn how to research a projector lamp to ensure it’s still working properly.

 On the other hand, with the brightest of the preset color modes, the EF-100 can throw a bright enough image in a room with lots of windows during daylight hours.
 Contrast is acceptable but not the best, with the Cinema color mode scoring the most contrast detail.